 In this section we describe how we propose to help users search more effectively for information.
 We will first address the question of how to visualize all the possible relationships among N concepts.
 Towards that end we will develop the InfoCrystal, whose elements can be selectively visualized to emphasize the qualitative or the quantitative information associated with them.
 Second, we will demonstrate how the InfoCrystal can be used to formulate Boolean queries graphically.
 We will also show how the InfoCrystals can be used as building blocks and integrated in a hierarchical structure to formulate arbitrarily complex queries.
 Third, we will show how users can assign relevance weights to the concepts and use thresholding to select relationships of interest.
-We will describe the rank layout and the bull's-eye layout principle that visualize an InfoCrystal so that the relationship with the highest rank or the one with the largest relevance score, respectively, will lie in its center.
+We will describe the rank layout and the bull's-eye layout principle that visualize an InfoCrystal so that the relationship with the highest rank or the one with the largest relevance score will lie in its center, respectively.
 Fourth, we will show how the InfoCrystal can be generalized so that vector-space queries can be specified graphically.
-Finally, it is worth mentioning that the InfoCrystal can be integrated with a query outlining and a navigation tool, as described in [Spoerri 93a], to enable users to create and maintain complex search queries.
+Finally, we will discuss how the InfoCrystal can be integrated with a query outlining and a navigation tool to enable users to create and maintain complex search queries.